IBM/MFP-JSONStore-OfflineSync/README.md

 3. If user authentication succeeds (through successful JSONStore init), mobile app reads data from the (previously synchronised) JSONStore collection, and shows the list of civic problems on the `Home` page.
 4. User can click on one of the problems to see more details.
 In case the problem detail was previously seen when the device was online, then the problem's image would have been cached by [imgcache.js](https://github.com/chrisben/imgcache.js/), and the [Cordova plugin for Google Maps](https://github.com/mapsplugin/cordova-plugin-googlemaps#what-is-the-difference-between-this-plugin-and-google-maps-javascript-api-v3) would make sure that the map view works even in offline mode.
 5. Back in the home page, user clicks on `+` button to report a new civic problem.
 A new page is shown where user can enter a description for the new civic problem as well as capture image and geo-location of the problem spot.
 User clicks on `Submit` button.
-6. Mobile app stores the new data in JSONStore collection, and the image on local file storage.
+6. Mobile app stores the new data in JSONStore collection, and the image and its thumbnail on local file storage.
 Back on the `Home` page, user can see the new problem listed.
 7. At at later time, when the device comes online, the mobile app automatically initiates the synchronization of JSONStore collection with Cloudant database by making a call to MFP sync adapter.
 8. MFP sync adapter POSTs new data to Cloudant database.
 9. In parallel to step 7 above, mobile app fetches Authorization token for interacting with Cloud Object Storage service by making a call to MFP adapter, and then uploads the new images to Cloud Object Storage.